 A cup of water and a cup of lemon juice added to a cup of your dog’s normal shampoo, help make it a regular flea-fighter.
 You can store this mixture in a separate bottle and use it every week, making sure to foam up your dog and leave the mixture soaked into his fur for at least 5-10 minutes each time.
 For larger dogs, you can up the ratio of lemon juice to shampoo.

 Working on the same principle as apple cider vinegar, lemon juice helps make your dog’s fur too acidic for fleas to survive in.
 If you follow the bath up with a combing session with a flea comb, then you’ll get all the fleas out, too.
+You can check out some of the best dog shampoos here.

 6. More Special Ingredients!